FatiAlex/cities-of-the-world/README.md

 Frontend Challenge - React client that consumes an API and can list, show, create, update, and remove cities.

+### DEMO

+To see the website running go to: [https://idyllic-rabanadas-b0e2ae.netlify.app](https://idyllic-rabanadas-b0e2ae.netlify.app)

 ***

 ## IMPORTANT